naissa12/simple-javascript-iterator/README.md

 Please see JS folder for simple Javascript Iterator.

 The index.html file outputs to the console and does the following:
-- Shows the output of iterating through an array.
+- Iterates through an array.
 The numbers in the array are the same numbers in the first div with class name, "section".
 - Calls iterator.tag().
 The tagged value is equal to the value in the array the iterator pointed to before the iterator.tag() function was called.
 - Calls iterator.reverse().
 The value in the array that the iterator points to is the same before and after calling iterator.reverse()).